xbharani/sst_qcom-linux-testkit/Runner/suites/Multimedia/Video/README_Video.md

 ## Usage

 1. Copy repo to Target Device: Use scp to transfer the scripts from the host to the target device.
-The scripts should be copied to the /var directory on the target device.
+The scripts should be copied to any directory on the target device.

-2. Verify Transfer: Ensure that the repo have been successfully copied to the /var directory on the target device.
+2. Verify Transfer: Ensure that the repo have been successfully copied to any directory on the target device.

-3. Run Scripts: Navigate to the /var directory on the target device and execute the scripts as needed.
+3. Run Scripts: Navigate to the directory where these files are copied on the target device and execute the scripts as needed.

 Run a specific test using:
 ---